muratballikaya/loan-application/LoanApplication/README.md

         }

-2- Already authenticated user should send a POST request to /signin endpoint with username and password in the request body.
+2- Already signed-up user should send a POST request to /signin endpoint with username and password in the request body.
     Signin endpoint provides a JWT token which should be used in the header of the request as Baarer Authentication in order to access loan and customer endpoints.

     http://localhost:8080/api/auth/signin